What is a competitive analysis?

 Whether you’re starting a business or running an existing small business, it’s essential to know where you stand relative to your competition.

 And a competitive analysis gives you the vital information you need to make educated decisions about your marketing, branding position, pricing, and more.

-If you plan your marketing strategy without a competitive analysis, you’re flying blind.
+If you plan your brand strategy or marketing strategy without a competitive analysis, you’re flying blind.

 Don’t fly blind.

 Optimize and focus your marketing strategy with a competitive analysis.

 Conduct a competitive analysis in 4 simple steps:

 The very first step to any competitive analysis should be to identify your competitors.